 Tips And Tricks

 - Always use fresh limes and mint.
-You’ll get the best and most authentic flavor.
+You’ll get the best and most authentic flavor for a mojito.

 - Keep the mint leaves whole – don’t cut them.
 Smaller pieces make it more difficult to drink.